Soontosh/Self-Driving-Car-Unity/README.md

 # Self-Driving-Car-Unity(Code Only)
 A car that can drive from point A to point B, made in Unity!
-Utilizes the ML-Agents PPO reinforcement-learning library.
+Utilizes PPO reinforcement-learning.

 ## Current Features
 - Procedural Road Generation